Coatings for turbine blades

 Composition and role of additions

 The M of MCrAlY stands for either Ni or Co, or a combination of both (when applied to steels, it can also be Fe), depending on the type of superalloy.
-Co-based appear to have superior resistance to corrosion.
+Co-based coatings appear to have superior resistance to corrosion.

-Cr provides hot-corrosion resistance, but the amount that can be added is limited by the effect it is expected to have on the substrate, and the formation of Cr-rich phases in the coating.
+Cr provides hot corrosion resistance, but the amount that can be added is limited by the effect it is expected to have on the substrate, and the formation of Cr-rich phases in the coating.

-However, it has been shown that there is little if any correlation (Smeggil, 1987), and it is now believed that the main role of Y is to combine with sulfur and prevent its segregation to the oxide layer, which is otherwise detrimental to its adhesion.
+MCrAlY also typically contains 1 wt% yttrium (Y), which enhances adherence of the oxide layer.
+It was initially thought that yttrium helped the formation of oxide pegs which anchored the oxide layer to the coating.
+However, it has been shown that there is little if any correlation (Smeggil, 1987), and it is now believed that the main role of Y is to combine with sulphur and prevent its segregation to the oxide layer, which is otherwise detrimental to its adhesion.
+Additions of hafnium (Hf) play a similar role.

 Additions of rhenium (Re) have been shown to improve isothermal or cyclic oxidation resistance, and thermal cycle fatigue (Czech et al., 1994).